marzukia/blog/content/posts/ppgrid-fast-continentscale-raster-interpolation/index.md

 {{< bar tag="FIG. 01" cap="TIME TO PROCESS 100K-POINT DATASET" axis-y="SECONDS" hint="gdal_grid at 100m takes ~17x longer than ppgrid at 100m, and ~3x longer than ppgrid at the far finer 10m.
 The traditional grid kernel is the slow path." data="fig-bar-benchmark.json" >}}

-`gdal_grid` takes 20x more time than <em>ppgrid</em> to process the synthetic dataset, whereas my old approach took approximately 4x the time.
-This is again because traditional IDW uses `O(M * N)`, which means at 100m, it must make a significant amount of extra effort to do the same job as <em>ppgrid</em>.
+`gdal_grid` takes 20x more time than `ppgrid` to process the synthetic dataset, whereas my old approach took approximately 4x the time.
+This is again because traditional IDW uses `O(M * N)`, which means at 100m, it must make a significant amount of extra effort to do the same job as `ppgrid`.
 My old approach isn't too unwieldy, but as you'll see shortly, the output is not super pleasing to look at.

 ---